-It’s not just just thieves that are perpetuating the superstition that Friday the 13th is unlucky.
-In 1993 the British Medical Journal published an article investigating whether Friday the 13th is bad for your health; the results were somewhat suprising.
+It’s not just thieves that are perpetuating the superstition that Friday the 13th is unlucky.
+In 1993 the British Medical Journal published an article investigating whether Friday the 13th is bad for your health; the results were somewhat surprising.
 Although there were fewer vehicles on the road, hospital admissions as a result of traffic incidents were significantly higher with an increase of up to 52%.
 You might be better off staying at home on Friday the 13th and waiting for the burglars!

 Should you be fearful?

 There is an abundance of anecdotal evidence that would suggest that Friday the 13th really does bring bad luck, but perhaps we’re just expecting things to go wrong on Friday the 13th.
 Professor Chris French says “because we are all aware of the idea that this is supposed to be an unlucky day, we are primed to notice anything that goes wrong on Friday 13th and (if we are superstitious) to attribute this bad luck to some mysterious malign influence”.
-The confirmation bias theory explains this nicely, whereby, as humans we have a tendancy to take credance from evidance that supports our theory as opposed to that which does not.
+The confirmation bias theory explains this nicely, whereby, as humans we have a tendency to take credence from evidence that supports our theory as opposed to that which does not.

 “[Confirmation bias] is the peculiar and perpetual error of the human understanding to be more moved and excited by affirmatives than by negatives.”
 Francis Bacon

 If you think that you might be a closet paraskevidekatriaphobe, then the following facts could come in handy.
 First, sorry people, but every year has at least one Friday 13th; second, if the first day of the month is a Sunday, then brace yourself, Friday 13th is on its way; third, some years have as many as three Friday 13ths – and 2012 was one of them!

 It all boils down to one key thing.
 If you believe Friday the 13th to be unlucky, then it could be.
 Just as some prophecies are self-fulfilling, some beliefs are self-validating.